aoaolion/webserv/README.md

 WebServ is an simple http file server.
 It support both upload & download & manage operation.
 The Project has no third-party dependence.
 It would works on any platfrom if golang is support.
+Support image and video transfer on iPhone, iPad, Android device.
+The server implement basic auth base on base64, which could fulfill most environment.

 ## Usage
 ![idx shot](doc/shot.gif "The Webserv Project")